shabnammirzoeva/Sprint-Planning-Notes/README.md

 # Sprint 16 Review

 **EPICS Tasks:**
 - [IN PROGRESS]IT: continue with the price differentiation setup for IW & OOW development.
-Internal demo scheduled for this week.
 - [ON HOLD] HU IW: awaiting price update + new T&Cs.
 - [ON HOLD] PL kick-off: given the latest discovery about dotpay not supporting recurring payments, we are waiting for the green-light from PL to kick-off the project.